CHINAKNOWLEDGE - a universal guide for China studies | HOME | About

-Yanshi jiaxun 顏氏家訓 "The Family Instructions of Master Yan"
+Yanshi jiaxun 顏氏家訓

-Educated in the Confucian sense, Yan Zhitui was a Buddhist believer, but also was a statesman with a good sense for practical politics.
-This flexibility the reason why he found a job under each one of the different rulers.
+Although educated in a traditional Confucian way, Yan Zhitui was a Buddhist believer, but also was a statesman with a good sense for practical politics.
+This flexibility is the reason why he found a job under each one of the different rulers.
 It was his experience in a time of trouble and final unification of the empire under the Sui that made him one of the most esteemed personalities of his time.
-In historiographical respect his book Yanshi jiaxun is noteworthy because it provides a lot of details about the society in the late phase of the Southern and Northern dynasties period, as well as information about events and politics.
-The book is also known for its high literary quality.

 1. 序致 Xuzhi Introduction